redwoodjs/learn.redwoodjs.com/docs/tutorial/redwood-file-structure.md

                 └── NotFoundPage.js
 ```

 At the top level we have two directories, `api` and `web`.
 Redwood separates the backend (`api`) and frontend (`web`) concerns into their own paths in the codebase. ([Yarn refers to these as "workspaces"](https://yarnpkg.com/lang/en/docs/workspaces/).
 In Redwood, we refer to them as "sides.")
 When you add packages going forward you'll need to specify which workspace they should go in.
+For example:

-For example (don't run these commands, we're just looking at the syntax):
+    (Don't run these commands, we're just looking at the syntax)

     yarn workspace web add marked
     yarn workspace api add better-fs